Fredrik Aursnes: Feyenoord

 On 8 August 2021, following their 5–4 victory over Haugesund, Molde announced that Aursnes had been sold to Feyenoord.
 On 10 August 2021, Aursnes signed a three-year contract at the club.
 He scored his first goal for Feyenoord against SC Cambuur, in a 3–2 victory on 24 October 2021.

 Benfica

 On 24 August 2022, Aursnes signed a five-year contract with Primeira Liga side Benfica, for a reported fee of €13 million plus €2 million in add-ons.
 He made his debut for the club on 27 August, replacing Enzo Fernández in the 90th minute in a 3–0 away win over Boavista in the Primeira Liga.

 International career

 Aursnes made his debut for Norway national team on 6 June 2021 in a friendly against Greece.
 He substituted Patrick Berg in the 69th minute.

+On 12 March 2024 national team manager Ståle Solbakken announced that Aursnes had decided to retire internationally.